"A journey of a thousand miles begins with a single step."

 I was struck by the families’ resilience and endurance while experiencing unjust behaviour and ridicule from their communities.
 I thought of the perseverance and enormous motivation to seek out medical attention at our outreach clinic.

-In 2005, with the Canadian Medical Association of Toronto (CMAT), I embarked on another nursing mission to Pakistan for 21 days, shortly after a deadly earthquake.
+In 2005, with the Canadian Medical Association of Toronto (CMAT), I embarked on another medical mission to Pakistan for 21 days, shortly after a deadly earthquake.
 The trauma that affected these people was far beyond physical wounds, as they were traumatized by grief, death, the devastation of their homes, and by the struggles ahead.

 Collectively, these experiences provided for me – first hand teaching moments.
 More significantly, each experience taught me the depth, breath and range of social challenges.
 I believe each moment has led me to become more able, empathetic, objective and compassionate professional.